 Notice to Clients Concerning Judgments that Have Been Entered Against You Before You Filed for Bankruptcy

-Once in a while, a client who has filed a successful bankruptcy comes back to us maybe two or three years later, because they were getting ready to buy or sell, or refinance a home.
-They tell us that all of a sudden, a judgment that they didn't know about appeared on their record, and the creditor is claiming that this judgment should be paid.
+We have had a number of clients in the past who have had their debts wiped out.
+Then, two or three years later, they have come to us because they were buying a home or refinancing a home.
+They tell us that all of a sudden a judgment appeared on their record that they did not know about, and the creditor is claiming that this judgment should be paid.

 Your bankruptcy wipes out your personal obligation to pay a debt, and you do not have to worry about a creditor harassing you to collect it.